Azure/azure-dev/templates/todo/projects/nodejs-mongo-aks/README.md

 - **GitHub Actions**: A sample GitHub action file is located in the `.github/workflows` folder.
 - **VS Code Configuration**: All VS Code configuration to run and debug the application is located in the `.vscode` folder.
 - **K8s Deployment Manifests**: All k8s manifest files to for deployment, services and ingress within the `manifests` folder or each service

-### Azure Subscription

-This template will create infrastructure and deploy code to Azure.
-If you don't have an Azure Subscription, you can sign up for a [free account here](https://azure.microsoft.com/free/).

 ### Azure Developer CLI - VS Code Extension